DataDog/documentation/content/en/opentelemetry/integrations/kafka_metrics.md

 The JMX Receiver has the following requirements:
 - JRE is available on the host in which you are running the collector.
-- The JMX Metric Gatherer JAR is available on the host in which you are running the collector.
-You can Download the most recent release of the JMX Metric Gatherer JAR [here][1].
+- The JMX Metric Gatherer JAR is available on the host where you are running the collector.
+You can download the most recent release of the JMX Metric Gatherer JAR from the [opentelemetry-java-contrib releases page][1].

 Add the following in the Collector configuration: